Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 Creature Characterization
 =========================

-Not depending on a creature being a humanoid, a sentient being, a NPC, a monster or a PC, it will be described in an uniform way, by the means of *character's statistics*.
+Not depending on a creature being a humanoid, a sentient being, a NPC, a monster or a PC, it will be described in an uniform way, by the means of *character's statistics* (a.k.a. "stats").

 Gender
 ------

 Most creatures are either male or female, permanently.
+This has an impact on attributes.

 Traits